Thermal Camera Inspections

 Can the weather affect how effective the thermal camera is on an inspection?

-Yes it does and it is up to the technician to determine what he's actually looking for on the screen of the camera to determine the cause of an anomaly. an example of this would be on a very hot day the space in between the framing Timbers would be very hot and therefore if there was termite mudding in this area it may come up as a cold area in comparison to the air but on a cold day there may not be a visual picture of the wall framing as the temperature of the air and the timber is very uniform and therefore the termite mudding would appear to be hot if it was present. if there has been recent rain or an extensive amount of rain sometimes a moisture leak in the roof may be able to be detected in the ceiling but obviously if there is a drive period of time they will not be any moisture in the ceiling for us to detect if there is a moisture issue.
+Yes it does and it is up to the technician to determine what he’s actually looking for on the screen of the camera to determine the cause of an anomaly.
+An example of this would be on a very hot day the space in between the framing Timbers would be very hot and therefore if there was termite mudding in this area it may come up as a cold area in comparison to the air but on a cold day there may not be a visual picture of the wall framing as the temperature of the air and the timber is very uniform and therefore the termite mudding would appear to be hot if it was present.
+If there has been recent rain or an extensive amount of rain sometimes a moisture leak in the roof may be able to be detected in the ceiling but obviously if there is a drive period of time they will not be any moisture in the ceiling for us to detect if there is a moisture issue.